gokr/spryvm/README.md

 3. Clone this repo.
 Then run `nimble install` in it.

-4. Finally run all tests using `cd tests && ./run.sh` (runjs.sh is for running them in nodejs, but not fully green right now)
+4. Finally run all tests using `cd tests && ./run.sh` (runjs.sh is for running them in nodejs, but not fully green right now).
+Tests should be green for **Nim 0.20.2**.

 So now that you have installed Spry, you can proceed to play with the samples in the `examples` directory, see README in there for details.